-Note and Opinion: All US customers.
-In regards to sports betting.
-We do no represent that it is legal to do so, in fact it is not.
+Note and Opinion: To all US customers in regards to sports betting.
+We do not represent that it is legal to do so, in fact it is not.
 Our site is an observation, interpretation and industry consensus that is not legally reviewed.
-We do not condone illegal gambling, but with no convictions of citizens or media – after 10 years of observation – it just seems not to be a top priority of the Feds to go after crimes amongst the people, just the gambling sites which usually simply results in a large monetary seizure for the government.
-In any reason, we only recommend fantasy betting to US customers at sites like FanDuel.com and DraftKings.com which are 100% legal to bet and win real money.
+We do not condone illegal gambling, but with no convictions of citizens or media – after 11 years of observation – it just seems not to be a top priority of the Feds to go after crimes amongst the people, just the gambling sites which usually simply results in a large monetary seizure for the government.
+In any reason, we only recommend fantasy sports betting to US customers at sites like FanDuel.com and DraftKings.com which are 100% legal to bet and win real money.

 This is one of those instances that makes no sense to heavily prosecute aside from political influences on big money.
 The Feds make a ton of money off the seizures only at the expense of the sportsbook.
 Why shut down two profitable and harmless entities?
 I observed a statistical fact, people aren’t losing their house, if they’re losing, it’s because the other bettor is better, and the bookmaker charges a fee to “match” the bets.
 Paying the bookmaker a small fee in the amount of $10 (based on facts) a month is really how much people “lose” to sportsbetting sites in the form of a sportsbook fee.
 If someone can take a game and beat it thousands of times, I’d say that person is not lucky – they are good…